-We used the following criteria to determine sample selection: Individuals must be age 65-80; not currently receiving or applying for SSI; in current pay status of OASDI programs (i.e., receiving a payment for Social not request Special Notice Option; and have a local SSA office associated with their record.
+We used the following criteria to determine sample selection: Individuals must be age 65-80; not currently receiving or applying for SSI; in current pay status of OASDI programs (i.e., receiving a payment for Social Security); currently receiving a monthly payment less than the 2017 SSI Federal Benefit Rate of US\$735/month plus US\$20; not living outside of the United States; not missing a mailing address; did not request Special Notice Option; and have a local SSA office associated with their record.
 The selection criteria were designed to use existing administrative data from SSA's Master Beneficiary Record to identify individuals potentially eligible for SSI.
-Notably, about 86% of the elderly receive OASDI benefits (SSA

-Security); currently receiving a monthly payment less than the 2017 SSI Federal Benefit Rate of hence, the sample is not representative of all adults 65 or older.
+Notably, about 86% of the elderly receive OASDI benefits (SSA 2017b) and many of the remaining receive pensions that preclude them from receiving OASDI benefits; hence, the sample is not representative of all adults 65 or older.
 In addition, some SSI eligibility criteria, such as savings or other financial assets, are not observed in the Master Beneficiary Record and therefore we expected some study participants ultimately would be found to be ineligible.
 Randomization was conducted at the individual level by SSA.